Table of Contents:

 The basic options, shown in Figure 9-2, are:

-- Create AMI without Recovery – This option creates and keeps the image but does not launch an instance from it.
-This is useful if you want to launch the instance/s from outside CPM.
+Create AMI without Recovery – This option creates and keeps the image but does not launch an instance from it.
+This is useful if you want to launch the instance/s from outside N2WS.
 If you wish to keep using this image, move the backup to the Freezer.

-- Image ID – This is only relevant if Launch From is set to image or if you are recovering a Windows instance.
-By default, this will contain the initial AMI that CPM created, or if it does not exist, the original AMI ID from which the backed-up instance was launched.
-You can type or paste a different AMI ID here, but you cannot search AMIs from within CPM.
+Image ID – This is only relevant if Launch From is set to image or if you are recovering a Windows instance.
+By default, this will contain the initial AMI that N2WS created, or if it does not exist, the original AMI ID from which the backed-up instance was launched.
+You can type or paste a different AMI ID here, but you cannot search AMIs from within N2WS.
 You can search for it with the AWS Management Console.

 - Instances to Launch – Specifies how many instances to launch from the image.
 The default is one, which is the sensible choice for production servers.
 However, in a clustered environment you may want to launch more than one.
 It is not guaranteed that all the requested instances will launch.
 Check the message at the end of the recovery operation to see how many instances were launched, and their IDs.

 - Key – The key (or key pair) you want to launch the instance with.
 The default is the key that the backed-up instance was created with.
 You can choose a different one from the list.
-Keys are typically needed to connect to the instance using SSH (Linux), or to decrypt the Administrator password (Windows).
+Keys are typically needed to connect to the instance using SSH (Linux).

 - Instance volumes – All data volumes in the policy except the boot device are listed here.
 Their default configuration is the same as it was in the backed-up instance at the time of the backup.
 You can make adjustments to the volumes, as follows: